Taco Bell: Iceland

 Taco Bell in Iceland was operated as a part of the KFC establishment in Hafnarfjörður, suburb of Reykjavík.
 It was established in late 2006, after the departure of the U.S. Navy from Naval Air Station Keflavik.
 A second location opened in the Ártúnshöfði part of Reykjavík in November 2008.
 Taco Bell closed its Hafnarfjörður location in late 2023.

 Mexico

 Taco Bell has attempted to enter the Mexican market twice.
 After a highly publicised launch in Mexico City in 1992, all the restaurants were closed two years later.
 In September 2007, Taco Bell returned to Monterrey, projecting an American image with an Americanized menu that included french fries, but it closed in January 2010 due to low patronage.

 Poland

 The first Polish Taco Bell store was opened in 1993.
 Following an aggressive campaign of expansion, Taco Bell's efforts soon withered, and the chain withdrew from Poland shortly thereafter.
+In 2026, AmRest announced, that Taco Bell will return to the Polish market.
+The first new Taco Bell restaurant is expected to open in the fourth quarter of 2026, with additional locations to follow over time.